clojurists-together/clojuriststogether.org/content/news/2024/2024 Long Term Sept Oct Updates.md

 ---

 A huge thank you to our 2024 long-term developers for their amazing work in Sept. and Oct.
 Check out their latest project updates!
+We've also included 3 short term project updates in the mix - released at the end of October.

+# Short Term Projecy Updates

+# Long Term Project Updates

 [Bozhidar Batsov:](#bozhidar-batsov) CIDER
 [Michiel Borkent:](#michiel-borkent) squint, babashka, neil, cherry, clj-kondo, and more